serjoscha87/cockpitCms-groupapi/README.md

-# cockpitCms-groupapi
+# CockpitCMS-DataGroupApi
-Provides a group API for cockpit CMS
+Provides an API for getting all singleton data + collection entries that are determined withunder a passed group's name

-Provides the following URL:
+**Provides the following API-Endpoint:**

-/api/grp/:group

-The Api it returns is currently public - so use at your own discretion.

-PR's welcome
+/api/datagroup/:groupName

+Singleton data and collection entries are returned according to their actual ACLs while public access is also preved and respected for the request.